klaudeclaw/php-allegro-webapi/readme.md

 # php-allegro-webapi #

 ## Simple client for Allegro WebAPI ##
+It's dead simple.
+Just create new client instance and start coding.
+Point it to sandbox if you like your code tested.
+Disable SOAP_SINGLE_ELEMENT_ARRAYS option, which is set by default if you like to make your life harder.
 It won't set for you fields that are required by most methods (webapiKey, sessionId, sessionHandle), altough it will attempt to handle expired (1h+) sessions gracefuly.

 ## Usage: ##